kortschak/groktest/README.md

 # `groktest`

-The `groktest` command provide a command line interface for quickly testing Elasticsearch ingest pipeline grok processors.
+The `groktest` command provides a command line interface for quickly testing Elasticsearch ingest pipeline grok processors.

 `groktest` requires that the `grok` tool be in your `$PATH`. `grok` can be installed using your preferred package manager, for example `apt install grok` or `brew install grok`.